 Travellers to countries which have a high-risk of rabies should take the following precautions:

-- do not carry food around, or feed/play with monkeys or other animals
+- do not carry food around, or feed/play with monkeys or other animals, even in tourist areas where travellers may be encouraged to interact with animals

 - talk to your doctor about vaccination for rabies.